We are migrating our WordPress blog to a new host.

 I’m the process of adding all my plugins (my blog has been on wordpress for 2 years – so i get it)

 This is so when I add my 120,000 entities the dev site will be “under load” we will see what conflicts and crashes

 I also have 2 WP test sites where I blow sh*t up before adding items to live sites

 What I really need is the answer about migration – do I need to give A2 a heads up?
 Will your server scale automatically or crash?

-As of 06/16/2018 we have canceled our A2 subscription after the one commerce plug-in uninstall itself
+As of 06/16/2018, we canceled our A2 subscription after the woo commerce plug-in uninstalled itself

-After a few tests runs I gradually increase the number of items imported at a single time and then tack a DB backup on each successful import until I find the breaking point.
+After a few tests runs I gradually increased the number of items imported at a single time and then tack a DB backup on each successful import until I find the breaking point.

 Let us know if you need additional help.

 What you’re saying is I could go viral for 6 hours but your servers can’t handle my benched marked load

 If a host can’t scale on demand which A2 apparently could not, they are not a very good host.